 With this in mind, Kaiser Permanente created the Thriving Communities Fund focused on affordable housing.
 It’s designed to advance Kaiser Permanente’s mission to improve the health of our members and residents of our communities.
 The first impact investment from our “Thriving Communities Fund” will be in Oakland, California, where Kaiser Permanente’s national headquarters are located.

 As part of our commitment to housing stability, Kaiser Permanente has also joined the Mayors and CEOs for U.S. Housing Investment coalition, which is dedicated to advancing long-term solutions to the nation’s housing crisis.

-The coalition is a first-of-its-kind, bipartisan partnership of mayors and business leaders — including our Chairman and CEO Bernard Tyson — who have publicly committed to advancing federal policy initiatives that support affordable housing and address homelessness.
+The coalition is a first-of-its-kind, bipartisan partnership of mayors and business leaders who have publicly committed to advancing federal policy initiatives that support affordable housing and address homelessness.
 These include maximizing funding for existing federally subsidized housing programs, the creation of a housing stabilization fund, and funding for housing grants that demonstrate innovative approaches to combating homelessness at the local level.

 The Mayors and CEOs for U.S. Housing Investment coalition is a project of the National League of Cities.

 Housing insecurity is an issue that communities all across the country are facing.
 And in Oakland, California, where Kaiser Permanente has its national offices, homelessness has become an acute crisis.